-- ▷ For their presentations, the participants are required to create a handout which shows ► the ORDER of the presented points, the MAIN ARGUMENTS, CONCLUSION, and further QUESTIONS. - The handout should be structured in short passages, keywords or bullet points no continuous text.
-Ideally, the structure and central ideas of the presentation become visible at first glance.
-It serves as INFORMATION SHEET and, afterwards, as memory aid for the other course participants. - ▷ The ► handout is ASSESSED with respect to its STRUCTURE, ACCURACY, AND CLEARNESS (visual material and critical statements can of course be included). - ▷ The handout ► should be handed in NO LATER THAN 24 HOURS BEFORE the respective class.
-Please, send it as .doc/.docx/.pdf file to the instructor who will upload the document on MOODLE.
+- ▷ For their presentations, the participants are required to create a handout paper (1 page max.) which shows ► the ORDER of the presented points, the MAIN ARGUMENTS, CONCLUSION, and further QUESTIONS.
+It serves as - ▶ preliminary INFO SHEET for the other participants and, after the presentation, as memory and learning aid. - ▷ The handout should be ► structured in SHORT PASSAGES, KEYWORDS OR BULLET POINTS no continuous text.
+Ideally, the structure and central ideas of the presentation become VISIBLE AT FIRST GLANCE. - ▷ The ► handout is ASSESSED with respect to its STRUCTURE, ACCURACY, AND CLARITY (visual material and critical statements can of course be included). - ▷ The handout ► should be SUBMITTED NO LATER THAN 24 HOURS BEFORE the respective class.
+Please, send it as .doc/.docx/.pdf document to the instructor who will upload it on MOODLE.